canderton3/7641Team24/final_report.md

 By our observations, the model performs extremely well on the test set.
 Nearly all of the data points were classified correctly, also excluding only eight samples like the GradientBoostingClassifier.
 Once again, the eight data points misclassified are false negatives; the issues of which were addressed above.
 Like the GradientBoostingClassifier, we would be confident implementing this model as a part of our ML design pipeline.
 We would probably lean towards choosing XGBoost between the two for long term maintenance.
 If we were to rerun our models with a larger dataset, XGBoost would be more equipped to handle the larger dataset due to its optimization techniques under the hood.

 ## Logistic Regression
+Implementing the threshold / confidence value of logistic regression is more of an art than a technical process like the grid search mentioned in the gradient boosted decision tree process.
+We want to minimize false negatives, which would cause us to miss out on possible exoplanet candidates.
+Thus, we would choose a lower threshold that would then classify more planets as exoplanets than there actually are; this process would still cut down on the workload of NASA scientists classifying exoplanets while giving them a tool to help them focus their efforts.
+The results for the hard classification using a threshold of 0.5 are below.
 ![](images/log_reg_confusion_matrix.png)

 **Accuracy:** 99%